HQ720/Hamza-Bit1/README.md

-I’m a Cyber Security student at Aston University
+I’m Hamza and im a Cyber Security student at Aston University

 I love to learn about how systems work, how they break, and how to secure them properly.
 I spend a lot of my time learning outside of uni through my home labs and personal projects, which is